-- chronic infection
+- chronic infections

-- inflammatory lung disease
+- dermatomyositis, which is an inflammatory muscle disease

-- mixed connective tissue disease
+- mixed connective tissue disease (MCTD)

-- joint stiffness
+- joint pain and stiffness

-- increased joint pain in the morning
+- joint stiffness that’s worse in the morning

 - nodules under the skin